wesselb/NeuralProcesses.jl/README.md

 NeuralProcesses.jl is a framework for building [Neural Processes](https://arxiv.org/abs/1807.01622) built on top of [Flux.jl](https://github.com/FluxML/Flux.jl).

+**Important:**
+NeuralProcesses.jl requires CUDA.jl at commit `8ce07c8` or later, which is newer than v1.2.0.

 ## Example: The Convolutional Conditional Neural Process

 As an example, below is an implementation of the [Convolutional Conditional Neural Process](https://openreview.net/forum?id=Skey4eBYPS):